Specification by example with SpecFlow in TFS and the question of traceability

 Background

-Specification by example is not only a way to write executable specifications (red. those words still gives me the chills) but in the way it’s used in projects lies some kind of agile methodology hidden.
+Specification by example is not only a way to write executable specifications (red. those words still give me the chills) but in the way it’s used in projects lies some kind of agile methodology hidden.
 The early and frequent communication and documentation (in a commonly understood format, Gherkin) it fosters really get the way you work in a very agile way.
 More on that later.
 Cucumber is a very well known tool in the Ruby world, where projects often create web applications.
 I think that this inheritance has influenced the process above, which states quick and rapid movement and very agile ways.
-This doesn’t sit to well with big organizations where maintainability and traceability from requirements through bugs and change requests are very important.
+This doesn’t sit too well with big organizations where maintainability and traceability from requirements through bugs and change requests are very important.
 After my last blog post I got some feedback from Hugo Häggmark and Håkan Fors that suggested different approaches to how the TFS work items could be used in this workflow.
-Since I haven’t use the different work item types much I got together with Hugo (who is now my colleague!) and tried to flesh things out.
+Since I haven’t used the different work item types much I got together with Hugo (who is now my colleague!) and tried to flesh things out.
 This is our findings.

 Specification

 All the work that is done before a feature is implemented should of course not be wasted but in the Specification by example process (if such a thing exists) it’s just background information.
 You might want to link to it or read up on it before you get together but the important “handshake” is the .feature-file and the scenarios in it.
 It’s here we, together write down our common understanding of the functionality.
 A good place to do this is in the Sprint planning meeting (for Scrum) or an early stage of your agile process.
-All roles bring their respective background to the specification workshop The requirement team has, if they are using the TFS Agile template or similar, probably created user story work items for the different user stories.
-The .feature files that are created (with SpecFlow) are associated with their respective user story work item at check-in time, to get the link and traceability between the work items and the .feature-file.
-Also you can link back from the .feature-file (see earlier blog post on this).

 Testing

 But that’s only part of the story; the other part is testing.
 A very common misconception is that SpecFlow features are tests.
 That is wrong!
-A SpecFlow feature is a executable specification.
-When it’s implemented it can be used see or verify which functionality your system currently implements and satisfy:
+A SpecFlow feature is an executable specification.
+When it’s implemented it can be used to see or verify which functionality your system currently implements and satisfy:

 “Cucumber features are an executable map of the current functionality of the system.” - Andrew Premdas

-Exploratory testing seeks to find out how the software actually works, and to ask questions about how it will handle difficult and easy cases
+Exploratory testing seeks to find out how the software actually works, and to ask questions about how it will handle difficult and easy cases.

 So this is where you try to find the cases that you haven’t covered already.
 There is great support in TFS for this.
 For example the Microsoft Test Manager in which you can create test plans and test cases.
 The test case work item is used to test the user story work item that we talked about earlier, so they are linked together in a nice tight fashion.
-In the test cases a series of steps are specified that the tester should take and verify the outcome.
+In the test cases, a series of steps are specified that the tester should take and verify the outcome.
 If exploratory testing is done these are often manual tests.

 Bugs and test automation